Ottawa Senators: Pierre Dorion era (2016–2023)

+Before the 2023–24 season, DeBrincat notified the Senators he would not re-sign long-term with the club and was traded to Detroit.
+Talbot was not re-signed.
+Instead, the Senators signed free agents – goaltender Joonas Korpisalo and forward Vladimir Tarasenko.
+At the start of the 2023–24 season, the NHL levied the forfeiture of a first-round pick due to negligence on the part of the Senators involving the trade of Evgeni Dadonov.
+Dorion resigned as general manager upon being asked to step down.
+After an 11–15–0 start to the season, the Senators fired coach Smith on December 18, 2023 and former head coach Martin, who had been serving as a senior advisor stepped in as interim coach until the end of the season.

 Death of owner Eugene Melnyk and sale

 Owner Eugene Melnyk died in March 2022 due to an unspecified illness.
-In statements in recent years, Melnyk had said that he planned to leave the team to his two daughters Olivia and Anna when he had been asked if he intended to sell the team, although there had been speculation about ownership changes.
+In statements in recent years, Melnyk had said that he planned to leave the team to his two daughters Olivia and Anna when he had been asked if he intended to sell the team.
+However, there had been speculation about ownership changes.
 The team added an 'EM' patch on the jersey for the rest of the season.
 In November 2022, the team engaged a New York City investment banker to facilitate a sale of the team.
 The Senators confirmed the planned sale in a press release on November 5, with a condition of sale being that the team remain in Ottawa.
+On June 13, 2023, the Senators announced that a purchase agreement had been signed with a group of investors headed by Michael Andlauer, a Toronto businessman and part-owner of the Montreal Canadiens.
+Andlauer became majority owner along with his partners, Eugene Melnyk's daughters, and a group of Canadian businessmen on September 21, 2023.